-Defined by when and how they arrived, a certain group of asylum seekers in Australia (the ‘legacy caseload’) faces different rules, with no access to permanent protection.
+Defined by when and how they arrived, a certain group of asylum seekers in Australia - known as the ‘legacy caseload’ - faces different rules, with no access to permanent protection.

 What is the legacy caseload?

-The ‘legacy caseload’ refers to a group of around 30,000 asylum seekers who arrived in Australia by boat between 13 August 2012 and 1 January 2014.
+The ‘legacy caseload’ refers to a group of around 30,000 asylum seekers, most of whom arrived in Australia by boat between 13 August 2012 and 1 January 2014.
 This group of asylum seekers arrived in Australia during the Labor government’s term of office and were barred from making an application for protection for up to four years following their arrival.
 The succeeding Coalition government termed this group the ‘legacy caseload’ and introduced exceptional legislative restrictions to their eligibility for protection visas.

 How is the legacy caseload being processed by the Australian government?

 In late 2014, the Coalition government established a fast-track process for assessing protection claims made by asylum seekers in the legacy caseload.
 Under the Migration Act, fast-track applicants must wait for the Minister to formally invite them to apply for asylum.
 From that point, applicants are required to submit a written visa application to the Department of Home Affairs and to undergo an interview.
 Asylum seekers in the legacy caseload are not permitted to apply for any permanent visas.
 Instead, they are limited to making applications for a three-year Temporary Protection Visa (TPV) or a five-year Safe Haven Enterprise Visa (SHEV), for which they will have to periodically re-apply to renew.